 Frank Family Vineyards is located on sleepy Larkmead Lane, one of several crossroads in the northern part of the valley connecting Highway 128 to the Silverado Trail.
 The winery property features a rich history; the original stone winery was founded in 1884 by S.P.
 Connor as Larkmead Winery and is listed on the National Register of Historical Places.
 Incidentally, the current Larkmead Winery is located a few hundred feet to the west.

 NOTE: In late 2021 Frank Family Vineyards sold to Treasury Wine Estates and the transition in ownership includes both the winery and tasting room and property, along with the Benjamin Vineyard in Rutherford and the S&J Vineyard in Capell Valley.
-The change in ownership does not include either the Winston Vineyard in Rutherford or the Lewis Vineyard in Carneros.
-See our notes on Treasury Estate including our visit to their headquarters in Melbourne Australia at the end of this review.
+The change in ownership does not include either the Winston Vineyard in Rutherford or the Lewis Vineyard in Carneros although Frank Family Vineyards continues to source grapes from these sites.
+In late 2024, Napa County approved a 300,000 gallon a year winery to be built at Benjamin Vineyard.
+This winery will be for both production and hospitality, welcoming up to 700 visitors a week for wine tastings.
+We will keep an eye on this project and will add another profile to this site once it is completed and fully open.

 Fast forward many years; Frank Family Vineyards founder Rich Frank’s first Napa Valley acquisition was in 1990 when he purchased a home on the hills overlooking Rutherford including property that would eventually become the winery’s signature property – Winston Hill Vineyard.

 Rich recalls the early developments that led to Frank Family.
 It was during a dinner at the old Tra Vigne restaurant in St. Helena.
 He was enjoying a particular chardonnay with his meal and asked his server for more information about the wine.
-It was a Rombauer produced chardonnay – his server encouraged him to go talk to Koerner Rombauer for more information.
-So the next day Rich did so – visiting Rombauer Winery but Koerner wasn’t there so he was directed to Koerner’s home.
+It was a Rombauer produced Chardonnay; his server encouraged him to go talk to Koerner Rombauer for more information.
+So, the next day Rich did so – visiting Rombauer Winery but Koerner wasn’t there so he was directed to Koerner’s home.
 He showed up unannounced and found Koerner watching a ballgame – having never met each other, they soon spent the next three hours discussing the wine business.

 Two years after their initial meeting, Koerner informed Rich about a property in foreclosure (Kornell Champagne Cellars) and encouraged him to put in an offer.
-When Rich heard the asking price he asked Koerner to put in an offer on his behalf for 1/2 the price.
+When Rich heard the asking price, he asked Koerner to put in an offer on his behalf for 1/2 the price.
 Koerner called Rich the next day saying, “Congratulations you now own a Napa winery”.
 In 1992 both men partnered to purchase Kornell Champagne Cellars.
-They named their new venture Frank-Rombauer (and made several vintages with this name) but it soon became clear that this name was causing confusion among consumers with the already well established Rombauer Winery.
-The name was changed to Frank Family and by 2007 Koerner sold all of his shares and is no longer involved with Frank Family Vineyards (unfortunately Koerner died in 2018 and will be sorely missed by many in the valley).
+They named their new venture Frank-Rombauer (and made several vintages with this name) but it soon became clear that this name was causing confusion among consumers with the already well-established Rombauer Winery.
+The name was changed to Frank Family and by 2007 Koerner sold all of his shares and is no longer involved with Frank Family Vineyards (unfortunately Koerner died in 2018 and is sorely missed by many in the valley).

 In 2000 a major wine warehouse fire on the property destroyed tens of thousands of cases of wine including not only their own existing inventory, but older vintages of Kornell Champagne Cellars as well as wines from a number of custom-crush clients who were storing their wines here.
 Incidentally this was not the first major fire to occur on this property; in 1909 a fire most likely caused by a problem with a chimney, burned down the handsome two-story residence on the property including destroying some 22,000 gallons of wine and various oak barrels.
 Reference our review on Larkmead Vineyards for more detailed history about this property.

 Until the sale to Treasury Wine Estates, Rich oversaw the winery operations with his wife Leslie (his two boys, Paul and Darryl are also involved).
 Rich is the former President of Walt Disney Studios and Chairman of Walt Disney Television and Telecommunications.
-This isn’t the only Disney connection to the Napa Valley.
-Walt Disney’s only child, Diane (now deceased) and her husband Ron own a Napa Valley Winery – Silverado Vineyards.
+This isn’t the only Disney connection to Napa Valley.
+Walt Disney’s only child, Diane (now deceased) and her husband Ron used to own a Napa Valley Winery – Silverado Vineyards.

 Rich had a storied career in Hollywood overseeing hit films such as Dead Poet’s Society, Pretty Woman, Aladdin, and The Lion King among many others.
 When one meets Rich, one is soon impressed by the multitude of stories relating to films and actors that he has accumulated during his long career in the industry.
-For example, Pretty Woman was going to be released under the name 3000 but Rich heard Roy Orbison’s song Pretty Woman playing at a cafe in Paris and decided that would be a much more marketable name for the film.
+For example, Pretty Woman was going to be released under the name 3000 but Rich heard Roy Orbison’s song Pretty Woman playing at a café in Paris and decided that would be a much more marketable name for the film.
 Or the time he recalls Robin Williams doing an impromptu performance of Shakespeare during a meal – jumping up on a table and shocking other patrons with his dramatic flair.

 Long time fans of Frank Family may remember tasting in their trailer type space many years ago (sometimes referred to as the ‘shack’).
-Today tasting is in the 1930s yellow exterior craftsman style home – and features both a bar tasting room, a walled off private sit down room and two additional rooms (the Patriarch Room named in honor of Rich’s father, a WWII veteran) and the Hollywood Room which displays some of Rich’s film awards from his career in Hollywood, some sports memorabilia as well as an Emmy that Leslie earned during her time in broadcasting (news reporting including first hand reports from Hurricane Katrina and 9/11).
+Today tasting is in the 1930s yellow exterior craftsman style home which features both a bar tasting room, a walled off private sit down room and two additional rooms (the Patriarch Room named in honor of Rich’s father, a WWII veteran) and the Hollywood Room which displays some of Rich’s film awards from his career in Hollywood, some sports memorabilia as well as an Emmy that Leslie earned during her time in broadcasting (news reporting including first hand reports from Hurricane Katrina and 9/11).
 After many years, the tasting salon was remodeled in the summer of 2017 by locally acclaimed interior designer, Erin Martin of Martin Design.

 Weather permitting (helped in part by heat lamps permanently fastened to the ceiling), the outdoor deck is an ideal place to relax with views of the lawn and vineyards in the background.
 The deck features a number of places to enjoy wine including at tables, couch type seating and even swinging chairs.
 Picnic tables are available directly outside the tasting room and tastings are sometimes conducted here.

 The winery was completely remodeled in 2008 and it has become one of the more photogenic wineries in the northern part of Napa Valley.
-As of our latest visit, Frank Family owns approximately 380 acres within the Napa Valley (250 of which are planted to vines), ranging from cooler weather Carneros (their Chardonnay comes from here) to the little known Capell Valley region in eastern Napa County and in Rutherford, Winston Hill and the Benjamin Vineyards.
+As of our latest visit, Frank Family owns approximately 380 acres within Napa Valley (250 of which are planted to vines), ranging from cooler weather Carneros (their Chardonnay comes from here) to the little known Capell Valley region in eastern Napa County and in Rutherford, Winston Hill and the Benjamin Vineyards.
 Incidentally, Benjamin Vineyards was formerly known as the Wood’s Ranch – farmed for three generations by the Wood family including Laurie Wood who was a pioneer in Napa Valley farming.

-Interestingly, Frank Family does not own vineyards where the winery and tasting room are located (other then three short rows located immediately to the right as you enter from the parking lot).
+Interestingly, Frank Family does not own vineyards where the winery and tasting room are located (other than three short rows located immediately to the right as you enter from the parking lot).
 In addition to vineyards they own, General Manager and Winemaker Todd Graff estimates they purchase around 40% of their grapes from premium vineyards they do not own.

 For being so far north in the valley, where wineries are fewer in number, their tasting room is often quite busy.
 The wine educators are informative and friendly.
 Their first employee and very well-liked tasting room manager, Dennis Zablosky (who used to work for Hanns Kornell) passed away in 2016.
 We met him several times during visits to the winery; he was a special man known for his welcoming personality.